 Hello, I'm Heshie Brody.

-I'm not your typical “big 4 consultant.”
-I provide real, actionable value to get your startup off the ground fast.
+I'm not your typical "big 4 consultant."
+I provide real, actionable content that resonates with tech audiences.

 Reach out!
 I'm always down for a cup of coffee ☕